 Box Office: $1.5 million at premiere opening weekend.

-I find movies with subtitles hard to watch, not because I don't enjoy reading, but because it takes a lot more concentration.
-I can't look away or I'll miss what they are saying.
-This movie runs for 2 hours and that's a lengthy amount of time, however, I am extremely enthusiastic about my zombie films.
+I Am a Hero runs for 2 hours; however, I am extremely enthusiastic about my zombie films.
 I will watch the good, the bad and the terrible.
 Luckily this was none of those things.
 This was fantastic.

-Writers like to look at zombies in different ways.
-Westernized countries spit these types of movies out by the dozen, but Korea has only introduced these guys in the past few years and now it's Japans turn.
-I read a few Japanese newspapers which reported that normally this culture is not big on gore or violence.
-They often veer away from big displays of the stabby-stabby blood and guts that I am used to.
-Some movies even have the blood spatter parts masked out when shown in cinema in some countries.
+Westernized countries spit these types of movies out by the dozen, but Korea has only introduced zombies to their horror movies in the past few years and now it's Japan's turn.
+A few Japanese newspapers reported the culture is not big on gore or violence.
+Japanese films veer away from big displays of gratuitous blood and guts.
+Blood spatter is often masked out when shown in the cinema in some regions.

-Once infected, these zombies (referred to as ZQN's) immediately turn into puffy faced, vein rippled, wonky-eyed sleep-walkers that will run at you if you are a non-infected person.
+Once infected, these zombies (referred to as ZQN's) immediately turn into puffy-faced, vein rippled, wonky-eyed sleep-walkers that will run at you if you are a non-infected person.
 They are voracious and their teeth crumble out sometimes.
 Some look like they've been possessed by a demon.
-Some keep parts of their personality, often seen talking about the job they do, or the service they give in a repetitive brain-damaged way.
-Others have learned to fly because they were élite athletes and becoming a zombie has strengthened their ability.
+Others keep parts of their personality and are seen talking about the job they do, or the service they give in a repetitive brain-damaged way.
+There is even one that learned to fly because they were an élite athlete.
+Becoming a zombie strengthens abilities.
 All these things made it highly entertaining.